dcep93/TekkenBot/README.md

 -   [ ] Finish transcribing moves for remaining cast
 -   [ ] Throws - how to break and importing from rbnorway

-## Disclaimer

-**Tekken's process memory overwrite has only been tested in offline mode, it probably won't work in online mode, nor I intend to make it work.
-Its only purpose is for debugging specific characters/stages.
-No piracy is intended.
-Use at your own risk, please support BANDAI NAMCO Entertainment and buy the DLC content**